pauleveritt/visual_debugging_games/testing/index.rst

    - *Line 57*.
 Add this coin to the coin list.

-   - *Line 67-68*.
+   - *Lines 67-68*.
 Arcade makes it easy to find which sprites overlap with a certain sprite. ``hit_list`` is thus, which coins collided with the player.

-   - *Line 69-70*.
+   - *Lines 69-70*.
 Kill each of the colliding coins.

 What's Going On